zoe-pith/pith-site/supperclub.md

 black morels with juniper and pea tendrils
 beef with smoked tea and potato
-red oak lettuce with kumquat
+sorrel with cherry and puffed rice

-huckleberry with cream and fennel
+huckleberry with cream and chamomile
 cacao and green almond